 We’re passionate about high-quality firewood up here in Minnesota.
 Good wood is essential for keeping our homes warm during these punishing winters and enjoying bonfires on summer and autumn nights.
 Therefore, we don’t take the question of where to store firewood lightly.

-Where you store your firewood will make or break its quality.
 The wrong spot can lead to damp wood that:

-- Is difficult to ignite
+- Is challenging to ignite

 - Fizzles quickly